wendyxz/vehicle_plate_adjust/README.md

 # Vehicle Crop + Plate Adjust Script
-Script that batch crops, resized traffic images and adjusts plate labels to reflect change in image reference
+Script that batch crops vehicles from traffic images, resizes, then adjusts plate labels to reflect change in image reference from traffic to vehicle

 ## Technologies
 Project is created with: